The Bates Method

-Techniques: Basic Principles
+Basic Principles

 There is more to vision than just acuity

-In our modern and technological world the eyes have largely become transmitters of abstract information.
-They are used extensively to read and interpret the written word or process visual media, presenting the mind with abstract ideas with which to make decisions: finish a report, figure out your tax, read that book.
-If a person has a tendency to strain, these distractions from simply using the eyes to see can take on an addictive quality.
+In contrast to this visual foundation, our modern and technological world pushes the eyes to largely become transmitters for information, taking us away from the natural use of the eyes and mind that our ancestors enjoyed.
+The visual system is now used extensively to read and interpret the written word or process visual media, presenting the mind with abstract ideas with which to engage or make decisions; such as finishing a report, figuring out your tax, reading a book.
+If a person has a tendency to strain, these distractions can take on an addictive quality, with the natural state of the visual system a long forgotten memory.
+Modern culture takes the eyes and mind out of the present and into a world where what your mind sees is not what your eyes see, but what your mind is busy creating; abstractions, imaginings, stresses and worries.

 Just stop

 All the techniques simply require you to look.
 There are colours, shapes, depths, textures, shades, movements: all these things are food for the eyes and in every waking moment, this is what the eyes see.
-Right now, and now, and now.
+Right now, and now.
 This is what the Bates techniques present to you.

 If the mind is closed to it, is busy with other things, all that visual information has nowhere to go, and eventually the eyes begin to suffer.
 But if you look at what is in front of you right now, you come fully into the present moment.
 Any avoidance of where and who you are right now begins to crumble.